 Always have your lights on

-Most scooters will have at least a head and a tail light.
-Both need to be on at all times.
-It can literally make the difference between a regular ride and a traffic accident.
+Most scooters are equipped with at least a headlight and a taillight, and it’s imperative to have them both switched on at all times.
+This simple action can be the difference between a routine ride and a potential traffic incident.

 Wear reflective clothing

 Your electric scooter will likely have lights on it.
 However, how strong they are will vary.
 Some scooters have very weak lights.
 They may not do a good job of letting others know about you.

 That’s why it’s also a good idea to wear reflective clothing.